 #7.
 Pledge.
 Once you’ve explained the situation to the other person and listened to what they have to say, both pledge to do something differently moving forward, that works for each of you.
 Keep checking in with one another regularly, to ensure that your relationship has begun to move in a more positive direction.

 Hopefully, the above will help you to SPEAK UP.

 If you know of anyone who this article may help, please do the right thing and forward it on to them.

-If you want to discuss how I may be able to help you and your team achieve even greater success by facilitating team-building or by speaking at your conference, either send me an email to firstname.lastname@example.org, or use the Contact Form
+If you want to discuss how I may be able to help you and your team achieve even greater success by facilitating team-building, either send me an email to firstname.lastname@example.org, or use the Contact Form

 Wishing you continued happiness and success in both work and life.